apache/cassandra-dtest/CONTRIBUTING.md

 ## Summary: Review Checklist

+- Correctness
+    - Does the test pass?
+If not, is the failure expected?
+    - If the test shells out to other processes,
+        - does it validate the output to ensure there were no failures?
+        - is it Windows-compatibile?
+    - Does the test exercise a new feature?
+If so, is it tagged with `@since` to skip older versions?
 - Style and Python 3 Compatibility:
     - Does the code use `.format()` over `%` for format strings?
     - If there are new test files, do they use the requested imports for Python 3 compatibility?